Amsterdam/design-system/packages/css/README.md

 import "@amsterdam/design-system-tokens/dist/compact.css";
 ```

-## Document styles
+## Global styles

 Some elements of your document are out of reach for the Design System components.
 However, their styles can influence the appearance of the components.

-Apply the following to the document elements:
+### Base font size

-The font-size must not be changed – e.g. through `html { font-size: 62.5% }` – because the typography system expects a rem to be 16 pixels.
+Do not change the base font-size – e.g. through `html { font-size: 62.5% }`.

-The `ams-body` class must be added to the `<body>` element – it prepares the base layout and sets a background colour.
+This interferes with users choosing a different default font size in their browser.
+Out typography system also expects `1rem` to be the browser default of 16 pixels.

+If your application does use a rule like this and you can’t easily remove it, you may adopt the Design System components gradually by setting `font-size: 100%` on the parts that use them.

+### Remove body margin

+If you haven’t removed the margin on the `<body>` element that browsers set by default, you can add our `ams-body` to it to do so.

+### Use our extra bold font weight

+We use only the Regular and the Extra Bold font weights of Amsterdam Sans.
-After the `theme-ams` class has been set, e.g. on the `<body>` as well, bold text will use our extra bold font weight.
+Within the `theme-ams` class, HTML elements that use bold text (`b`, `strong`, and `dt`) will use the correct weight.